 Threat prediction and prevention challenges today are becoming increasingly complex and require a new approach to the management of information.
 The growing variety, velocity and volumes of data will increasingly require agencies to anticipate and pre-empt emerging trends in threatening activity if they are to maintain, let alone increase acceptable levels of response.
 To more effectively predict and prevent threats, government organizations must be capable of managing numerous data types and use advanced, real-time analytics designed to transform data into insights.

-IBM’s big data platform provides national security and defense agencies with new capabilities to predict and prevent terrorism and crime.
+IBM’s big data and analytics platform, now known as IBM Watson Foundations, provides national security and defense agencies with new capabilities to predict and prevent terrorism and crime.
 Benefits include: